Brussels Brussels Capital, Belgium Travel Guide

 Utilize the city's numerous parks and gardens for peaceful walks, meditation, or simply enjoying nature's calm.

-Brussels features a varied nightlife scene, from vibrant bars and authentic pubs to world-class performance venues and dynamic nightclubs.
+Brussels features a varied evening entertainment, from vibrant bars and authentic pubs to world-class performance venues and dynamic nightclubs.

 Areas around Bourse, Place Saint-Géry, and Ixelles contain many bars and some nightclubs for dancing.

-Saint-Géry, Sainte-Catherine, and Flagey are lively squares with numerous bars, popular with locals and expats.
+Saint-Géry, Sainte-Catherine, and Flagey are lively squares featuring plenty of bars, popular with locals and expats.
 Delirium Café is famous for its beer selection.

 Discover upscale cocktail bars offering creative drinks and a refined the mood in various city neighborhoods.